 County staff and the financial advisor shall monitor the municipal bond market for opportunities to obtain interest savings by refunding outstanding debts.
-As a general rule, current refundings will be undertaken only if the present value savings of a particular refunding will exceed 3% of the refunded principal.
-As a general rule, advance refundings will be undertaken only if the present value savings of a particular refunding will exceed 4% of the refunded principal.
+As a general rule, current refundings will be undertaken only if the present value savings of a particular refunding will exceed 3% of the refunded principal and advance refundings will be undertaken only if the present value savings of a particular refunding will exceed 4% of the refunded principal.